The chat rooms Departments News Arts & Entertainment Tools Resources Documentation

 2. How do I get promoted?

-3. When are the promotions announced?
+3. When are promotions announced?

 Around the 1st of each month.